 Table of Contents

 With the use of specialized software, a photo of a room can be digitally altered to make it more appealing to buyers.
-Color schemes can be easily changed, and furniture easily added to make a vacant property look much more enticing.
+Color schemes can be easily changed, and furniture quickly added to make a vacant property look much more enticing.
 It’s even possible to edit out existing furniture and add in new sorts that allow the space to be shown off better.
 All that’s needed to do it is for a listing agent to send photos of the property to an online virtual staging company.
 Using computer software, someone there then alters the photos. your home goes from looking like a soulless empty box to a home with personality.

 Is It Cost-Effective?